Free articles about how to fix common dog problems

 From a hardware perspective, a high quality pet fence product always includes:

 While hardware quality is important, good training is absolutely critical.
 An electronic pet fence WILL NOT WORK EFFECTIVELY if you simply put the receiver around your pet's neck and stick him out in the yard.
 Instead, your pet will most likely become stressed and confused.
 Many do-it-yourselfers have poor experiences with electronic pet fences for this very reason.
-CAUTION: If you decide to install your own pet fence, make sure to carefully follow the training instructions provided by the manufacturer.
+So, if you decide to install your own pet fence, make sure to carefully follow the training instructions provided by the manufacturer.

 ARE ELECTRONIC PET FENCES SAFE?

-Pet fences are perfectly safe as long as they include high quality hardware and training support.
+Pet fences are perfectly safe as long as they include high-quality hardware and training support.
 Pet fences have been available to consumers for over 30 years, and are endorsed both by veterinarians and animal welfare groups.

 ELECTRONIC PET FENCE INSTALLATION: Do-It-Yourself (DIY)

-Many brands of DIY electronic pet fencing are available, including PetSafe® (Radio Systems Corporation), Innotek® (Invisible Technology), SportDog™ (Radio Systems Corporation), Guardian® (Radio Systems Corporation) and more.
-These fences generally range in price from about $150 - $350, depending on quality and features.
-Cheaper systems tend to be less reliable and lack the features required to safely and reliably contain your pet.
-All DIY pet containment systems include very cheap wire that is not intended for outdoor use.
+Almost all DIY pet containment systems include very cheap wire that is not intended for outdoor use.
 If you decide to purchase a DIY pet fence, do yourself a favor and purchase outdoor-rated wire at your local wire specialty store.
 This upgrade will probably cost you around $50 - $100, but will pay off in far fewer wire breaks over time.

-Installing a pet fence is a three part process that is not unlike installing a sprinkler or outdoor lighting system.
+Installing a pet fence is a three-part process that is not unlike installing a sprinkler or outdoor lighting system.
 The level of difficulty depends on your familiarity with using power tools and installing electronic equipment, your ability or willingness to perform manual labor, and your skill with dog training.

-3. Training your dog: Good training is an essential component of the pet fence experience.
+Training your dog: Good training is essential to success with a pet fence.
 Though it sounds like the easy approach, you can't just install the pet fence, put a collar on your pet, stick him in the backyard, and expect him to stay there.
 Pet fences simply don't work that way.
 For your electronic pet fence to work effectively, you must adhere to an approved training protocol.
 It usually takes about 5 - 7 days of interaction and an additional 5 - 7 days of supervision before your pet is fully trained to an electronic pet fence.
-This is true of all pet fence brands, from Invisible Fence® to PetSafe®.
+This is true of ALL pet fence brands.

 ELECTRONIC PET FENCE INSTALLATION: Handyman

 Some handymen are willing to install DIY electronic pet fences.
-If you choose a handyman to install your fence, you will still be entirely responsible for training your pet, however, a handyman will install the wire and transmitter that power the fence.
+If you choose a handyman to install your fence, you will still be entirely responsible for training your pet; however, a handyman will install the wire and transmitter that power the fence.
 Usually, the cost to purchase a DIY pet fence and hire a handyman to install it is similar to hiring a professional pet fence installation company.
 If no professional installation company exists in your area, look for the following from any handyman you hire:

-• Driveway and sidewalk crossings: The pet fence wire must make a complete loop around the area you wish to contain.
+Driveway and sidewalk crossings: The pet fence wire must make a complete loop around the area you wish to contain.
 Usually, that means crossing over a driveway or sidewalk.
-The handyman should use a saw to cut through a joint of the driveway or sidewalk, lay the wire in the crease (burying it deeply at either end so that you can still use edging tools for landscape maintenance), and mortar over the wire for protection.
+The handyman should use a saw to cut through a joint of your driveway or sidewalk, lay the wire in the crease (burying it deeply at either end so that you can still use edging tools for landscape maintenance), and mortar over the wire for protection.

 DIY systems include very cheap wire that is not intended for lasting durability.
 If you decide to purchase a DIY pet fence system and hire a handyman to install it, do yourself a favor and purchase outdoor-rated wire at your local wire specialty store.
 This upgrade will probably cost you around $50 - $100, but will pay off in far fewer wire breaks over time.